 May make cooing sounds and turns head toward some sounds

 Is your baby cooing, aahing, and oohing?
 He's starting to imitate sounds, the first step to speech.
 Coo back to him and he'll begin to understand how two people talk.
-Sprinkle real words into talks with baby, too.
+Sprinkle real words into talks with baby; don’t offer just “baby talk.”
 He'll understand words long before he can say them.